Income tax Dates

-Your portfolio investment entity (PIE) income is treated as income for Working for Families and student loans in certain situations.
+Non-locked-in PIE is treated as income for Working for Families or student loan purposes.

-When you need to tell us about your PIE income
+You need to let us know about your PIE income if you've received:

-- income attributed from a PIE that allows you ready access to your investment (such as a cash PIE, on-call PIE, or a PIE term deposit)
+- income attributed from a PIE that allows you ready access to your investment which is non-locked-in PIE income (such as a cash PIE, on-call PIE, or a PIE term deposit)

-- dividends from listed PIEs, if you have not declared them in your individual tax return (IR3) or income tax assessment.
+- dividends from listed PIEs, if they’re not already showing on your income tax return or assessment.

 George receives an inheritance of $400,000 and invests it in a cash PIE that is not a superannuation fund or retirement savings scheme.